mirisuzanne/mia/content/posts/journal/tech-ai-wtf.md

 and 'codegen' and all the rest of it.
 As far as I can tell,
-most of our industry is still on board with the project, even when booing the CEOs and changing corporate politics.
+most of our industry is still on board with the project, even while protesting the changes in corporate politics.
 There are certainly many of us raising alarms or expressing frustration, but -- based on every conference I've attended over the last year --